 see Clothing & Fashion Accessories Sector index for other companies

 Who handles advertising for Calvin Klein?
 Click here for Agency Account Assignments.
-PVH said that more than $330m was spent in 2016 on marketing of the Calvin Klein brand by its various licensees and owners.
-PVH declared advertising expenditure of $416m in 2016 across all its brands.
+PVH said that more than $380m was spent in 2018 on marketing of the Calvin Klein brand and $210m on Tommy Hilfiger by PVH and licensees.
+PVH declared advertising expenditure of $526m in 2018 across all its brands.

 Calvin Klein Inc

 Tel: 1 212 719 2600

 200 Madison Ave